jacokyle/CIS457_Project/README.md

 It includes a Graphical User Interface (GUI) that uses a centralized directory indexing service to implement a P2P architecture.

-The program must utilizes two components:
+The program utilizes two components:
 ### Host System
 - Query the server for files using keywords.
 The host also has a file transfer client and server.
 The ftp client allows a user to access files stored at the remote user locations.
 The ftp server is responsible for providing file transfer services requested by a remote client.
 ### Centralized Server